 Confirm the game information at the beginning.

 Quickly check the schedule or with the coaches to ensure you know the age division and team names of the game you're refereeing.
 It's easier to check ahead of time than to scramble afterwards.

 Whistle loud and clear.

 Sometimes there will be multiple games going on at a park, or other audio distractions.
 Be confident in your decisions and blow your whistle loudly and clearly, so that your players know to stop.
 If they do not respond, keep blowing the whistle until they acknowledge it.

 Use clear hand signals.

 for younger players, use this in conjunction with verbal instructions.
 It's good practice for you, and for players, if you clearly signal all plays with the appropriate hand signals.
 Young players likely won't know what these signals mean yet, so combining them with verbal instructions (i.e. “goal kick”, “kick-in for the blue team”) will help them learn the signals and get you in the habit of using them consistently and correctly.

 Do not engage in verbal exchanges with players, parents or coaches.

 Sometimes players, coaches or spectators will make comments during or after the game concerning your decisions.
 This is an unfortunate reality of any sport.
 Always remain calm and professional, and do not engage in any sort of argument with coaches or parents.
 If you are asked a polite question, you're of course welcome to respond, but you are not required to explain any decisions to anyone during the course of the game, nor are you required to provide your name or any other identifying information to anyone.
 Your responsibility is only to officiate the game.
-You may tell any coach or parent who has a complaint to contact the head referee.
+You may tell any coach or parent who has a complaint to contact the Club Manager.